What is Samuel Eto'o's Net Worth and Salary?

-Samuel Eto'o Net Worth and Salary: Samuel Eto'o is a former Cameroonian footballer who has a net worth of $95 million and was once earning an annual salary of $26 million.
+Samuel Eto'o is a former Cameroonian footballer who has a net worth of $95 million.
+At one point Samuel was one of the highest-paid soccer players in the world, earning an annual salary of $26 million.
 Widely-regarded as one of the best strikers of all time, Eto'o was one of the key players in the Barcelona side that also featured legends like Ronaldinho, Lionel Messi, and Thierry Henry.
 He is also known for leading the high-achieving Cameroonian national team of his era, which won many trophies.

 After earning the respect of the Mallorcan fans, Eto'o joined Barcelona in 2004 for a transfer fee of 24 million Euros.
 Barcelona subsequently won the La Liga title during the 2004-05 season.
 During the next season, Eto'o was part of the side that won the Champions League.
 During this period, he also won three African Player of the Year Awards.
 In 2006, he suffered a serious knee injury but returned sooner than expected.
 In 2007, he caused controversy by refusing to come on as a substitute, later claiming that the manager did not give him enough time to warm up properly.